Translations can be found here:

 The council are the first and leading layer of the CENNZnet governance model.
 Elected council members’ duties are to:

 Adaptation and development are essential to keep CENNZnet secure and innovative.
 It’s the council’s job to propose the changes and refinements that will keep CENNZnet ahead of the pack.

 Proposals must be thorough and include the proposed ready-coded change alongside a detailed description informing fellow councillors of the purpose of the change and how it will benefit the chain at large.

 Proposals at this stage pertain only to the blockchain protocol.
 This means actions related to the logic and functioning of the blockchain itself (rather than broader design changes or marketing ideas).
 This means councillors can vote on everything from the allocation of treasury funds to development work, for example, proposing a new runtime module or proposing a transaction, such as minting an NFT.

-While at this stage it is only councillors who can put forward a proposal, community members can petition council members to put forward their ideas.
+At this stage, it is only councillors who can put forward a proposal.
+Community members can petition council members to put forward their ideas.
 In this way, councillors act as a voice for the community.